The Importance of Your Diet for Your Teeth's Health

 8) Sticky/Chewy Candy

-The chances of seeing a dentist munch on toffees or other chewy candy is pretty much equal to the chances of seeing a dinosaur.
+The chances of seeing a dentist munch on toffees or other chewy candy are pretty much equal to the chances of seeing a dinosaur.
 The reason, of course, is dentists know how bad sticky candy is for their teeth.
 Their high sugar content combined with their sticky nature makes them a nightmare for your teeth and oral bacteria’s favorite snack.

 9) Hard candy